vrmiguel/miniShell/README.md

 # miniShell

-Implementation (W.I.P.) of a basic Unix shell written in C as the first programming assignment for the Operational Systems course at the Federal University of São Paulo, under Prof. Bruno Kimura, Ph.D.
+Implementation (work in progress) of a basic Unix shell written in C as the first programming assignment for the Operational Systems course at the Federal University of São Paulo, under Prof. Bruno Kimura, Ph.D.

 By: